 Panoramas are special and unique in photography, especially when displayed large.

-Overall, these specialized long panoramic pictures have always been fun to create, they’re something different than the usual.
-Most of these are available as 12×36 or the more dramatic 20×60.
-I always enjoy them and I hope you do as well.
+Overall, these specialized long panoramic pictures have always been fun to create; they’re something unique and different than the typical photograph.
+Most of these panoramas are available as 12×36 or the larger and more dramatic 20×60.
+I always enjoy them and hope you do as well.